Camden Giving’s KX Fund

 3. Quality and access to natural environments

-Organisations who have previously been awarded a grant will be eligible to apply for a continuation grant.
+Organisations who have previously been awarded a KX Fund grant will be eligible to apply for a continuation grant, to repeat or continue this project.
 Projects must still meet one of the above aims.

 apply to be on the KX fund panel